dscape/rewrite/README.md

                      </routes>
      Dispatches to : /resource/user.xqy?action=show&id=43

-####  ✔ 2.2. static
+###  ✔ 2.2. static
 If no match is found `rewrite` will dispatch your query to a /static/ folder where you should keep all your static files.
 This way you don't have to create routing rules for static files.

      Request       : GET /css/style.css
      routes.xml    : <routes> <root> server#version </root> </routes>
      Dispatches to : /static/css/style.css

-####  ✕ 2.3. constraints
+###  ✕ 2.3. constraints

 #### 2.3.1 bound parameters
 When you bound parameters you sometime need to validate that they are valid.
-For our twitter example we would want to validate that `dscape` is indeed a proper `:user`.
+For our twitter example we would want to validate that `dscape` is indeed a proper `:user` using a [regular expression][13].
 In a simpler case you might want to check that an `:id` is a decimal number.

 #### 2.3.2 permissions

 #### 2.3.3. xquery lambdas
-When you need more granularity than you might want to run an XQuery lambda function.
-An example for this need would be only show the user information that pertains to the currently logged-in user.
+The most flexible way of ensuring constraints is to run an XQuery lambda function.
+An example usage for a lambda in a contraint would be:

+1. Only show the user information that pertains to the currently logged-in user

-####  ✕ content negotiation and other mvc goodies
+###  ✕ content negotiation and other mvc goodies
 Content negotiations and other MVC goodies are deliberately not bundled in `rewrite`.

-The objective of `rewrite` is only to simplify the mapping between external URLs and internal file paths.
+The objective of `rewrite` is to simplify the mapping between external URLs and internal file paths.
 If you are curious about content negotiation and other topics you can look at some of my on-going work at the [dxc][5] project.

 For example, this is how content negotiation is currently implemented in the [http.xqy][6] library: